KieranBest/Final-Year-Project/Documentation.md

 >
 > ![Verification of MIDI Device Connected](/images/milestone1.1.png)

-From here basic input from the MIDI device needed to be registered and enable it to manipulate the canvas element.
+From here basic input from the MIDI device needed to be registered and enable it to manipulate the canvas element (Milestone 1: Objectives: 3).
 To ensure this works to its best capacity, I have used Jest (Jest, 2022)(Tanner, 2020) to test functions that use the values inputted from the MIDI device.
 After installing the packages required, to use Jest, type 'npm test' into the terminal once located in the 'testing' directory.
 The tests used to ensure player input is evaluated correctly are as follows:

 ```JavaScript
 const noteLetter = ["C","C#","D","D#","E","F","F#","G","G#","A","A#","B"]